 Agent recruiting is typically overlooked, botched or half-baked by brokers and can easily become their downfall.
 Being active in agent recruiting should be a top 3 priority.
 Not only is agent recruiting an effective way to grow your brokerage, but also to increase revenue.
 The time is now!
 If you are unsure where exactly you want to start in your tactical plan, or are looking for some new real estate recruiting ideas to incorporate, you have come to the right spot.
-Without further ado, let’s dive into some tips to improving your recruiting strategy.
+Without further ado, let’s dive into some tips on how to recruit real estate agents.

 What do you have to say for yourself?
 Sorry if you read that in your mom’s voice.
-Defining your brokerage’s mission, goals, and culture is the first step to creating an effective real estate agent recruiting campaign and real estate recruiting ads.
+Defining your brokerage’s mission, goals and culture is the first step to creating an effective real estate agent recruiting campaign and real estate recruiting ads.
 This should be at the center of all your recruiting materials.
 Simply put, this is how brokerages recruit top agents.
 The last thing you want to do is send out material that confuses a potential new agent on the intentions of your brokerage.
-You now have a clear definition of your brokerages values and can decide on the brand you want to promote.
+You now have a clear definition of your brokerage values and can decide on the brand you want to promote.
 Let’s get cracking on building your recruitment campaign.

 Potential new agents aren’t just going to take you on your word.
 Any accredited agent will do their homework on your brokerage, social media stalk you and come to their own conclusion.
 Will they find what you are preaching is genuine, or that you’re just another snake oil salesman with your real estate recruiting ads.
-Agents want to be shown that you do actually have a happy staff, positive work environment, and that every agent is contributing towards common goals.
+Agents want to be shown that you do actually have a happy staff, a positive work environment and that every agent is contributing towards common goals.

 After the focus and content of your recruitment campaign and recruiting real estate agents ads have been solidified, you now must make the decision on how to present your materials to agents.
 There are countless options for real estate recruiting ideas including outreach platforms, in-person, paid, organic, virtual, just so many.

 If anyone is being honest, they will tell you that drip emails suck and they ignore the majority of emails they receive in a day.
 So the question is, how do you stand out and get a person’s attention when it is likely they will leave you on read, send you to spam, unsubscribe or flat out delete without opening your real estate recruiting ads and recruiting real estate agents ads?

-It is also always a good idea to make your real estate agent recruiting emails and personal.
-While this may be a time consuming task, it is sure to pay off in the long run.
+It is always a good idea to make your real estate agent recruiting emails and personal.
+While this may be a time-consuming task, it is sure to pay off in the long run.
 Agents will be able to easily identify when they are reading a mass email, which they will likely ignore, versus a message that seems to be from you to them.
-Use their name in the email, and include some work related information you have found on them, or why you are interested in working with them.
+Use their name in the email, and include some work-related information you have found on them, or why you are interested in working with them.
 End every email with a call to action.
 What is it you want them to do?
 Call you, schedule a webinar, coffee?
 If you don’t give them a CTA, you may as well have just handed them a business card with nothing but a smiley face and ‘Have A Nice Day’ written on it.

 Social Media Direct Messaging

-Direct messaging on social media may seem like a very informal and non effective way to contact a potential employee, but in reality it can easily produce wanted outcomes.
+Direct messaging on social media may seem like a very informal and non-effective way to contact a potential employee, but in reality, it can easily produce wanted outcomes.
 Many agents that are active in the market today are present on social media.
-Most of them even consistently use social media for work related purposes and have push notifications turned on for their mobile apps.
-Due to this, it is not out of line to message someone on a social media outlet for work-related topics.
+Most of them even consistently use social media for work-related purposes and have push notifications turned on for their mobile apps.
+It is not out of line to message someone on a social media outlet for work-related topics.
 When evaluating the top options for how to recruit real estate agents, the answer is “yes” to “should you use social media direct messaging?”

 When messaging an agent for recruiting purposes, keep the message concise and to the point.
 No one appreciates a stranger sliding into their DMs and then having to read something that looks like an email.
 Let them know you were impressed with their page and that you’d like to discuss what your brokerage can offer them, and while we’re using so many acronyms today, we can throw in a KISS- Keep it short & simple.

 Agent recruitment content that you pay for, allows you to reach and engage with your intended audience quickly and directly for real estate agent recruiting.
 Instead of wondering if anyone is actually reading your blog posts or begging for social media likes to get your page seen by prospective agents, paid content pushes your specific recruitment material towards them.
-Following the gold coin road can be very effective when trying to recruit agents quickly, but in the long run, it is not always cost effective.
+Following the gold coin road can be very effective when trying to recruit agents quickly, but in the long run, it is not always cost-effective.

-For example, say you paid $3,000 to release an ad that has agent recruitment content.
+For example, if you paid $3,000 to release an ad that has agent recruitment content.
 The ad brings you five potential new agents that are interested in joining your brokerage.
 Procuring each of those agents cost you $600.
-Paid ads are useful, and guarantee you exposure, but it is not recommended to rely on them alone.
+Paid recruiting real estate agents ads are useful and guarantee exposure, but don’t rely on them alone.
 The best recruitment campaigns are a combination of multiple methods and tools.
 Paid advertising allows you to reach the most agents possible, and in turn recruit the most agents you can.

 Social Media Utilization

 Just as there is an app for every niche, there is a social network for it too.
-Social media can be utilized in countless ways, and is one of the most effective outlets for specifically recruiting millennial real estate agents.
+Social media can be utilized in countless ways and is one of the most effective outlets for real estate agent recruiting of millennial agents.
 Young, new and seasoned agents alike, are specifically looking for companies that are active on social media platforms.
 It shows that a brokerage is capable of effectively using new technology to promote their business and their agents.
 The bare minimum, must have accounts for your brokerage are

 To make sure these accounts are impressive to potential new agents, there needs to be constant posts relating to your brokerage, and the agents within it.
 This has become its own full time job for many large companies.
 What not to do?
 Keep posting listings.
 They’re agents, they have MLS access too they don’t need to see your listings clogging up their news feed.